javierlara1989/TCG_Server_GO/README.md

 ## API Endpoints

 ### POST /register
 Registers a new user with validation.
+Generates a validation code that should be sent via email.

 **Request:**
 ```json